-This article explains how to perform some common tasks on Extreme Networks Summit series switches, including enabling and monitoring the AVB features.
+This article explains how to perform some common tasks on Extreme Networks Summit series switches related to the AVB features.
 It is intended as a 'quick start' summary for small Tesira networks using one switch.
 For more details, including multiple switch considerations, please read the Using AVB with Extreme Switches article at at extremenetworks.com, and/or the complimentary Configuring and Managing AVB on EXOS document.

 - Confirm the Tesira network topology is correct.
 Review the Tesira network infrastructure article if required.